YYHEggEgg/HappyGenyuanImsactUpdate/README.md

 This won't be fixed as I don't want to pollute the code any more.

-It's obvious that miHoYo seems didn't do well on this change - the original files in `StreamingAssets/Audio/GeneratedSoundBanks/Windows` and `StreamingAssets/AudioAssets` are equal, but the launcher chooses not to move files **but to redownload them** _(probably because they also don't want to pollute the code)_.

-If you want to save time, follow these steps:
-- Create directory `StreamingAssets/AudioAssets`.
-- Move all contents from `StreamingAssets/Audio/GeneratedSoundBanks/Windows` to `StreamingAssets/AudioAssets`.
-- Open Updater, follow common update methods like before.
-- Profit.

-If you don't know what that's doint, please use official Launcher to update.

-This is most probably a temporaily a corner case and **this Updater program will still be avaliable in further versions**.
+This is most probably a temporaily a corner case and **this Updater program is still avaliable in >=3.7 versions**.
+For more information, go to [this issue](https://github.com/YYHEggEgg/HappyGenyuanImsactUpdate/issues/15).

 ## New feature
 ### v3.1.0